ModellingWebLab/WebLab/README.md

 ### Install latest ontology for metadata editor

 The Ansible deployment will install the XML/RDF file from https://github.com/ModellingWebLab/ontologies into the appropriate locations for both front-end and back-end on the VM, which will suffice for running experiments.
+(This is what happens on the production systems.)

 If you wish to have the latest annotations available in the metadata editor on your local development setup, you can copy `oxford-metadata.rdf` from that repository into `weblab/static/js/visualizers/editMetadata`.